18 Animals With Trunks

 They have no teeth, so they use their long tongues, which can extend up to 2 feet long, to catch their prey.

-Despite their intimidating appearance, animals with trunks are actually quite peaceful creatures unless threatened, in which case they can defend themselves with their sharp claws.
+Despite their intimidating appearance, animals with trunks are quite peaceful creatures unless threatened, in which case they can defend themselves with their sharp claws.

 7. Elephant Shrews